KopkauA/code_log/README.md

 # Experiment Log

-Index of every training/evaluation run in this repo, with a link to its detailed log (method, exact commands, compute used, and results).
+Index of every training/evaluation run in this repo, with a link to its detailed log (method, exact commands, and compute used).

 ## Baselines — original BENDER dataset (`merged.csv`)